 - There was a huge variation in volume of the custom demos.
 Make sure you are recording at a good level or normalise if you have to.

 It really doesn’t take much to stand out on these p2p platforms.
 Just read the brief and adapt your response.
 Once again it was disappointing to hear endless demos of DJ voices when what I wanted was friendly, conversational reads.
 There was lots of stressing of unnecessary words and weird intonations.

 As with most of the p2p’s I used there were people auditioning who were by no means professional voiceovers.
 The applications and their profiles lacked any real knowledge of the industry.
 Sad to see that these platforms would allow these people to register.
-Surely, it could be argued it is all about the money for them?
+It could be argued it is all about the money for them then?
 As you can see on my other blogs, there are other sites that vet their talent far more closely.

 I have found casting voiceovers, hugely informative, but will it change the way I audition for work in the future?
 Knowing what other talent are offering and having a greater understanding of who I am competing against is useful information.
 As is knowing my own worth and what my strengths are.
 According to polls, 90% of UK actors are out of work at any one time.
 I’m guessing that is probably even higher for all those claiming to be voiceovers.